Wii Play: Fishing

 A game of fishing in which the player attempts to catch different types of fish swimming in a pond within a set time limit.
 The player uses the Wii Remote like a fishing pole, lowering it to move the hook into the pond and quickly pulling it upwards once a fish grabs onto it while moving the remote in different directions to move the hook through the pond.
 Points are given and deducted based on the different types of fish that are caught; additional points are awarded for catching a fish corresponding with the bonus fish type, which continually changes.
 In multiplayer mode, two players compete to obtain the highest score.

 Charge!

-The player controls their Mii character riding a cow as they attempt to negotiate a short course within a time limit while knocking down scarecrows and avoiding hurdles.
-The game is played by holding the Wii Remote horizontally and using it similarly to a steering wheel: tilting the remote left and right to steer the cow; tilting it forwards or backwards to accelerate or decelerate, respectively; and quickly shaking the controller upwards to jump.
+The player controls their Mii character riding a cow as they attempt to navigate a short course within a time limit while knocking down scarecrows and avoiding hurdles.
+The game is played by holding the Wii Remote horizontally and using it similarly to a steering wheel: tilting the remote left and right to steer the cow; tilting it forwards or backwards to accelerate or decelerate, respectively; and quickly raising the controller upwards to jump.
+In multiplayer mode, both players compete to earn a higher score.